openshift/hive/docs/developing.md

  3. Compile your hiveutil changes: `$ make build`
  4. Set your pull secret as an env var to match the pod: `$ export PULL_SECRET=$(cat ~/pull-secret)`
  5. Run: `/bin/hiveutil install-manager --work-dir $GOPATH/src/github.com/openshift/hive/temp --log-level=debug hive ${CLUSTER_NAME}`

-## Build OLM Bundle

-While a community Hive operator bundle is now published weekly to OperatorHub (see above), in rare cases developers may want to build a bundle from source.
-You can run or work off the test script below to generate a ClusterServiceVersion, OLM bundle+package, registry image, catalog source, and subscription.
-(WARNING: this is seldom used and may not always be working)

-`hack/generate-operator-bundle-operatorhub.py operatorhub --previous-version 1.1.11 --new-version 1.1.12 --hive-image "quay.io/dgoodwin/hive:latest"`

 ## Enable Debug Logging In Hive Controllers